matthew-liu/custom_landmark_2d/README.md

 # CustomLandmark2D
-Simple object recognition library for 2D images, with the additional functionality of projecting to 3D pointcloud.
+Simple object recognition library for 2D images, with the additional functionality of projecting matched 2D objects to 3D pointclouds.

-Uses a matching alogrithm underneath.
+A matching alogrithm is used underneath.